The extent to which propaganda shapes the progress of affairs about us may surprise even well informed persons.

 Emotional persuasion uses communication to form opinions rather than increase knowledge.
 Its arguments rely heavily on exploiting logical fallacies and cognitive biases.

 A logical fallacy is a sneaky error in reasoning.
-The propagandist loves fooling us with his flawed logic and his favourite fallacy, by far, is the ad hominem.
+The propagandist loves fooling us with his flawed logic, and his favourite fallacy, by far, is ad hominem.
 That’s when he attacks the character of his opponent, instead of attacking his opponent’s argument.
 The result is political discourse filled with name-calling and ridicule.

 Cognitive biases are errors in how our brains interpret information.
 One such bias is the confirmation bias, which is the desire we all have to protect our existing beliefs.
 The result is that we end up sharing stories on social media that support our views—even if they are fake news.

 Why, sometimes I’ve believed as many as six impossible things before breakfast.